• Skip to primary navigation

 3. Make sure to measure ingredients with a kitchen scale rather than measuring cups for accurate baking results.

-4. Add flour to the liquid out of the heat.
-Also, don't allow the water to boil for a long time before adding flour.
+4. Add flour to the liquid off the heat.
+Also, don't let the water boil for too long before adding the flour.
 If the water evaporates, it will affect the rise of the pastry during baking.

-5. Optionally, stabilize the whipped cream with a whipped cream stabilizer (Dr. Oetker Whip It) or read about how to stabilize the whipped cream.
+5. Optionally, stabilize the whipped cream with a whipped cream stabilizer (Dr. Oetker Whip It), or read about how to stabilize it.

 Nutrition